West Elm

 What the Construction Actually Is

-West Elm markets this dresser with terms like 'walnut veneer' and references to solid wood legs, which are accurate but which buyers sometimes interpret more broadly than they should.
-The case is engineered wood, most likely MDF or a combination of MDF and particleboard, with real walnut veneer applied to the visible exterior surfaces.
+West Elm markets this dresser with terms like 'wood veneer (acacia for Acorn, ash for Pebble, oak for Cerused White)' and references to solid wood legs, which are accurate but which buyers sometimes interpret more broadly than they should.
+The case is engineered wood, most likely MDF or a combination of MDF and particleboard, with real wood veneer (acacia for Acorn, ash for Pebble, oak for Cerused White) applied to the visible exterior surfaces.
 The legs are solid wood.
 The drawer interiors are typically manufactured board without veneer.

 This construction is the industry standard for case goods at this price range.
 IKEA uses it, Pottery Barn uses it, Article uses it.
 The specific quality of the veneer application, the thickness of the veneer, and the precision of the joinery between case components vary by manufacturer and by production batch, but the basic material approach is shared across the category.
 Buyers who are surprised to learn their dresser is not solid wood throughout typically have not researched furniture materials before purchase.
 The key question is not whether this construction approach is used, but whether West Elm executes it at a quality level that justifies the price.